geoserver/geoserver.github.io/_posts/2025-07-15-cite-certification.md

 Many thanks to all who were involved!
 After approximately 10 years, we can once again officially confirm that GeoServer is OGC compliant.

+Restoring CITE Compliance has been a project goal for a number of years, and an ongoing sponsorship goal for the GeoServer project.
+Many thanks to prior sponsors of this activity including Gaia3D, and OSGeo:UK.

 ## Documentation

 For developers, read more about the [certification process](https://docs.geoserver.org/latest/en/developer/cite-test-guide/index.html#cite-certification) and how to expand on it.